-Our 2016 Sustainability Report, expected to be released in May 2017, will be focused on key material topics including: Environmental Stewardship (climate change and energy use, and environmental compliance), Energy Stewardship (access and affordability, security and reliability, and customer satisfaction), Safety (employee health and safety, public safety, and emergency preparedness), and Community and Indigenous Relations.
+Our 2016 Sustainability Report, released June 23, 2017, focuses on key material topics including: Environmental Stewardship (climate change and energy use, and environmental compliance), Energy Stewardship (access and affordability, security and reliability, and customer satisfaction), Safety (employee health and safety, public safety, and emergency preparedness), and Community and Indigenous Relations.
+The 2016 Sustainability Report is available on our website, at www.canadianutilities.com.